Sidney-L/self-service-ticketing-kiosk/README.md

 A self-service ticketing kiosk for cinemas -developing the software using Agile Methods

 Usage:
-Before using you need to decompress the ZIP format file to get the source code and API Javadoc files.
+Clone the repo to your own pc.
 The program can be activated by cmd windows.

 1. Change folder location  to where the “src” folder is located using command as “cd+location”.
 Next, to compile all the files.
 Type in “javac *.java” then press “enter”.